This article will focus on writing SQL queries against the database reference table with a fairly simple structure to understand and implement.

 In professional life scenarios, the Top N clause serves to update large chunks of data from a big table in steps.

 Now, we have successfully queried the table of a SQL database.
-Besides, we’ve gotten familiar with some tips to run queries like a professional.
+Besides, we’ve gotten familiar with some tips to run queries like a professional and learned some best practices for SQL query writing.

-Now you can write and run SQL queries against any table.
+Now you can write, run and boost the effectiveness of SQL queries against any table.
 Try the following exercises to improve the new skills:

 - Try to write a script to view the book type id (BookTypeId) with the details (Detail) columns only.